kmskog/dcaf_case_management/docs/user_guides/CASE_MANAGERS.md

 ## The call list page

-When you log in and pick your line, and see a header of `Build your call list`, you are on the `Call List page`.
+When you log in and pick your city, and see a header of `Build your call list`, you are on the `Call List page`.
 This is where you can plan your work for the evening, make a list of people to call, log any new callers, and keep tabs on who you've called.

 ### Build your call list